dluobo/ingex/player/README.txt

 > sudo make install

+2) libcommon

+> cd ingex/common
+> make

-2) FFMPEG
+3) FFMPEG

 Note: The player will still compile if you don't have FFMPEG.
-However, you will not be able to play DV files.
+However, you will not be able to play MXF DV files.

-3) DVS SDK
+4) DVS SDK

-Ask Philip or Stuart for the latest pre-built copy

 Set the DVS_SDK_INSTALL environment variable or install in /usr/local.